 I’m sure most of use have found our version of the “World’s Best Ice Cream”.
 I know that I’ve had some really good cones in my life.
-But none has been better — or even come close — to the ice cream I had at Cows in Charlottetown, Prince Edward Island.
+But none have been better — or even come close — to the ice cream I had at Cows in Charlottetown, Prince Edward Island.

 My daughter and I stumbled upon Cows on our walk back from the Brighton Beach Lighthouse in Charlottetown.
 We were headed towards the port and had planned on grabbing a bite to eat at the Water Prince Corner Shop before getting back on the Veendam.
 A stop for ice cream was not on the agenda, especially before lunch, but really … how could I say no to the world’s best ice cream?

 In addition to winning the award for Canada’s Best Ice Cream, Cows was also named the World’s Best Ice Cream by Tauck World Discovery.

 My daughter quickly ordered one of Cows’ signature flavors, Gooey Mooey, which is a blend of caramel ice cream with toffee, caramel cups, chocolate bits and a thick caramel swirl for good measure.

 I couldn’t resist PEI Blueberry, made with fresh Prince Edward Island berries.

 My daughter devoured her cone, but not before I snagged a taste.
 Gooey Mooey was rich and decadent.
 The caramel ribbon really made the ice cream something special.
 It was made of good caramel, the kind that’s soft, sweet and buttery.
 Caramel aficionados know what I’m talking about!

 For me, though, the ice cream flavor that took the prize for the BEST IN THE WORLD was PEI Blueberry.